iyappangithubacc/Youtube_project/README.md

 **Tools and Libraries used:**

-**1. Python:**
+1. **Python:**

     Widely-used, high-level programming language known for simplicity, readability, extensive libraries, and versatility in web development, scientific computing, AI, and automation.
 Supports dynamic typing and automatic memory management.

-**2. YouTube API:**
+2. **YouTube API:**

     The YouTube API provides access to YouTube's vast data, allowing developers to fetch channel details, playlists, videos, and comments.
 With the `googleapiclient` library, interactions with Google APIs, YouTube are simplified, streamlining data retrieval for analysis and processing.

-**3. MongoDB:**
+3. **MongoDB:**

       MongoDB is a widely used NoSQL database storing data in JSON format documents, prized for scalability and ease of use. `pymongo` is its Python driver, facilitating interaction with MongoDB databases, enabling seamless data storage and retrieval in Python applications.

-**4. PostgreSQL:**
+4. **PostgreSQL:**

       PostgreSQL is a robust relational database management system, used alongside MongoDB in this project for structured data storage. `Psycopg2` acts as the Python adapter for PostgreSQL, enabling efficient communication and data exchange between Python applications and PostgreSQL databases.

-**Pandas:**
+5. **Pandas:**

       Pandas is a powerful data manipulation and analysis library for Python.
 It provides data structures and functions for efficiently handling structured data, such as tabular data from databases.

-**Plotly:**
+6. **Plotly:**

       Plotly is a graphing library for Python that provides interactive and publication-quality plots.
 It offers various types of charts and visualizations for data exploration and presentation.

-**Streamlit:**
+7. **Streamlit:**

       Streamlit is an open-source Python library for building web applications and interactive data dashboards with minimal code.
 It simplifies the process of creating and sharing data-driven applications, allowing users to focus on data analysis and visualization without needing expertise in web development.

 **Project Workflow:**